 - State award: Felicitation and INR 2 million cash prize by Manipur Chief Minister Biren Singh

-- Taste of limelight: Rio Olympics 2016 trials in Patiala, where she broke the 48 kg nationwide record held by ‘Kunjarana Devi’ for past twelve years
+- Taste of limelight: Rio Olympics 2016 trials in Patiala, where she broke the 48 kg nationwide record held by ‘Kunjarana Devi’ for the past twelve years

 What does Saikhom Mirabai Chanu lift?